qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 Let's talk about the first case: target with context.

-To understand why this is useful, let's take a look at a real-world example: using a cross-modal embedder like [CLIP](https://openai.com/blog/clip/) to search for images, from text __and__ images.
+To understand why this is useful, let's take a look at a real-world example: using a multimodal encoder like [CLIP](https://openai.com/blog/clip/) to search for images, from text __and__ images.
 CLIP is a neural network that can embed both images and text into the same vector space.
 This means that if you were to search for an image, you could do so by providing a text query, and vice versa.
 Now, take a glance at this image, and don't look at it again:

 ![Weird dragon](/articles_data/discovery-search/weird-dragon.png)